meditationstuff/protocol_1/narrative_writing_bib.md

 * Wood, Monica.
 Description.
 Writer’s Digest Books.
 1999.
 * Klein, Cheryl.
 The Magic Words.
 W. W. Norton & Company.
 2016.

+* Toolan, Michael.
+Making sense of narrative text: Situation, repetition, and picturing in the reading of short stories.
+Routledge, 2016.

 * Delany, Samuel R. "About 5,750 Words".
 The jewel-hinged jaw: notes on the language of science fiction.
 Wesleyan University Press, 2009.
 * Benedetti, Robert.
 Action!: Professional Acting for Film and Television.
 Waveland Press, 2022.
 * Craft Essays by Chuck Palahniuk 2005-2007 \[pdf]